 Adopting an Australian Shepherd can range anywhere from $50 to $250 for an adult, depending on the organization.
-I’ve seen them go for over $300 for an Aussie puppy.
+I’ve seen rescues go for over $300 for an Aussie puppy.

 Why Adopting is “Expensive”

 You may be wondering why it costs so much to adopt an Aussie.
 On the high end, you can probably get a new puppy for a few hundred dollars more.
-Keep in mind, these organizations are generally non-profit.
+But keep in mind, these rescues are generally non-profit organizations.

-I fully support what rescues are doing and, in my opinion, the cost to adopt is well worth it.
+I fully support what rescues are doing and in my opinion, the cost to adopt an Aussie is well worth it.
 You’re not only saving a dog, but also helping these organizations save future dogs.